philippoehrlein/typo-and-paste/README.md

 1. Clone the repository.
 2. Install dependencies using Composer.
-3. Make your changes and test them in your Kirby installation.
+3. Run the playground by executing `composer dev`.
+4. Open the playground in your browser: [http://localhost:8000](http://localhost:8000).

 ## License